vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 Set a reminder for the evening of the dental cleaning appointment to set calendar reminders for the next dental cleaning appointment following this doc.

+### Reminder to check for head and neck soreness the day after the appointment and skip strength exercises / hand gripper exercises if there is soreness

+Sometimes, the ergonomics of the dental cleaning appointment may cause or exacerbate head and neck soreness.
+Although mild, this can be exacerbated by strength exercises and hand gripper exercises.
+Check the day after the appointment and consider skipping these exercises in case of observed soreness.

 ## Things to keep in mind during the appointment